Microsoft App-V: Major versions and variants

 Microsoft released Version 5 of App-V in late November 2012, which is a third generation major redesign of the entire platform.
 Version 5 modernized the product, replacing components designed for use originally against Windows NT and Windows 2000 some 11 years earlier.
 The redesign also allowed for support of newer operating system features and improvements to virtualization support.

 Version 4.x of the product is still in widespread use and is currently in active support.
 Microsoft extended the version 4 based support for up to Windows 8.1 and Server 2012 R2 client operating systems; however, some of the newer operating system features are not available for virtualized applications using App-V 4.x.
 The Microsoft standard end of support date for App-V 4.x was July 2015.

 Versions 3.x and 2.x are not known to be in production use any more; support for these versions ended with the acquisition of Softricity by Microsoft.
 Versions 2.x through 4.x represent the second generation application virtualization product.

 There was no 1.x version of the product.
-Prior to the release of SoftGrid 2.0, Softricity was known as SoftwareWow!.
-SoftwareWow! was an early cloud based service provider with an application store that streamed applications (primarily games) to consumers.
+Prior to the release of SoftGrid 2.0, Softricity was known as SoftwareWow.com.
+SoftwareWow.com was an early cloud based service provider with an application store that streamed applications (primarily games) to consumers.
 The service used an in-house first generation product to provide Software As A Service (SaaS).
 Although little online information exists about the company today, this product provided streaming services with very limited virtualization support.

 An offshoot of App-V was released by Microsoft under the name Microsoft Server Application Virtualization (“App-V for Servers”).
 This platform, which supports virtualization redirection but without isolation, is aimed at delivering virtualized server loads that would not have intra-application conflicts.
 The product is available as part of System Center Virtual Machine Manager, and is typically used to spin up new instances of servers on a demand-driven basis.